dscho/xkcd/content/comics/2025-2-5-rotary-tool.md

 Multi-function rotary tool

-[A slider on the side of a tool with various settings.]
+[A close-up of a stick-shaped tool, where on the side of a section is a panel with a slider adjustable in various levels annotated with numbers and texts.
+Besides the panel there are some invisible inlays.
+One visible end of the section is attached to another section.]

 <u>Speed (rpm)</u> <u>Function</u>